jankampherbeek/EnigmaSuite/Enigma/docs/md/User-Manual/Charts.md

 <img src="img\decl-strip.png" alt="decl-strip" style="zoom:50%;" />

 The declination strip shows the declinations, northern declinations at the left and southern declinations at the right.
 The Out of Bound region has a darker color blue.
 The diagram also shows the obliquity.

+Click the button **Export** to save a high quality image of the strip to your disk.
+The image will be in PNG-format and can be used in a word processor, website or just be printed.